mushroomhostage/RealisticChat/README.md

 To further increase your chat range, speak while holding a megaphone (diamond).
 This will double your chat range, and can be used in conjunction with yelling.
-Players hearing messages from megaphones will recognize the direction it is coming from.
+Players hearing messages from megaphones will recognize the direction it is coming from -- you can use this ability for [acoustic location](http://en.wikipedia.org/wiki/Acoustic_location).

 For long-range communication, use a **walkie talkie** (compass).
 Hold the compass in your *hand* and speak as normal, and your voice will be transmitted through the device up to 1000 meters